Solutions for Smoke, Pollution, and Daily Damage

 The same UV rays responsible for aging the skin are also a major factor in damaged hair.
 Just like skin can get burned and rapidly age when exposed to the sun, hair can also take a beating in the form of scalp dryness, moisture loss, and breakage.

-While many of us are spending more time at home than ever before, the pollutants we’re exposed to can still accumulate over time.
+While many of us are spending more time outdoors during the summertime, the pollutants and UV rays we’re exposed to can quickly accumulate and affect our strands.
 This can lead to:

 • Scalp inflammation: increased itching, redness, irritation